 Your first step is to order a copy of your free credit report from all three major credit bureaus.
 Then, check your bankruptcy entry for any mistakes or incomplete information.
 Bankruptcy is a public record, so it will be listed in the ‘Public Records’ section.
 The accounts included in the bankruptcy filing will be listed in the ‘Potentially Negative Items’ section.

 In the event you find an inaccuracy, you can dispute it directly with the three credit bureaus.
 You can do this online or over the phone, but we recommend sending a letter via certified mail for the best results.

 If you have an older bankruptcy, the credit bureaus may not be able to verify the information, in which case it must be removed from your credit report.
 If they can verify the details, you still have a few more steps you can take to get the bankruptcy removed.

 Step 2: Follow up on the Verification

 Next, if the dispute process doesn’t work, it’s time to follow up with the credit bureau again.
-This time, however, you’re going to send a procedural request letter.
+However, this time, you’re going to send a procedural request letter.